 Amateur Photographer verdict

-Pixel count and AF working range lags far behind today’s standard, but if you are after a full frame weather sealed camera with more autofocus points then the models above, the D700 is for you
+Pixel count and AF working range lags far behind today’s standard, but if you are after a full frame weather sealed camera with more autofocus points than the models above, the D700 is for you.

 Pros